-Storage capacity relies heavily on rainfall in the Mount Lofty catchment and water that has been pumped from the River Murray.
+The volume of water stored in the reservoirs relies heavily on rainfall in the Mount Lofty catchment and water pumped from the River Murray.

 For more information about South Australia’s reservoirs - and the Hume and Dartmouth reservoirs in Victoria that play a vital role in maintaining flows to South Australia, visit the SA Water website.